ECTS - Materials and Manufacturing Methods in Product Design

 Course Assistants

-Course Objectives The aim of the course is to provide students with information on materials and manufacturing methods to enable them to develop manufacturable products.
+Course Objectives The aim of the course is to inform students about materials and production methods and to contribution of them to their design processes.

 Course Learning Outcomes The students who succeeded in this course;

-• Chooses the right materials and manufacturing methods during the design process.
+• Selects the right material and production method during the design process.

 Course Content The analysis of general characteristics of the materials and material focused production methods in order to choose the right material and production method in the design process; explanations of product functionality and identity, factors affecting product design and within this scope, the role and importance of material selection and the sample